Frequently Asked Questions

 What are your hours?

 We are open every Saturday from 10am-4pm, from March-December, with additional days in July (Thursdays and Fridays).
 You can also set up a private appointment for a

 time when we are not open - $20 for a group of up to 4 people (additional people $5 each).
-For that tour fee, though, we will allow you to go into the paddock with the alpacas if you wish - sort
+For that tour fee, we will allow you to go into the paddock with the alpacas if you wish - sort of like

 What can I expect when I visit?

 The alpacas will run to the fence to welcome you, and we'll come out with sliced carrots for you to feed them. (there is no charge for the carrots or the visit on one of our "open" days, but we do have a donation box available on the fence, should you wish to drop something in).
 You will enjoy feeding the 'pacas, and we'll invite you to visit our farm store, where you can see the many beautiful products made from alpaca fleece.
 We'll be happy to answer any questions you may have.
 Expect your visit to probably be from 30-45 minutes long.

 May I bring my own carrots for the alpacas?

 We appreciate your thoughtfulness, but we'll probably accept them, and use them for later, because we want to make sure to cut them up in small slices, for safe eating.

 Will I get spit on when I visit?